canonical/rockcraft/docs/reference/extensions/flask-framework.rst

 =================================================================

-You can use this key to specify that you want to use async gunicorn workers in you Flask application.
+You can use this key to specify that you want to use async gunicorn workers in your Flask application.
 It also works just like ``flask-framework/dependencies``.

-In the following example we use it to specify ``libpq-dev``:
+Just uncomment the following lines:
 .. code-block:: yaml

   parts: